-The Lakeside Chautauqua Community
+Lakeside Chautauqua Ohio

 The Lakeside Environmental Stewardship Society (LESS) is an association devoted to improving the environment of Lakeside and the world through: